 Interest accrued on outstanding debt under the Deerfield Facility Agreement is due quarterly in arrears.
 Upon notice to Deerfield, the Company may choose to have one or more of the first eight of such scheduled interest payments added to the outstanding principal amount of the debt issued under the Deerfield Facility Agreement, provided that all such interest will be due on July 1, 2016.
+The Company has elected this option on all five of the scheduled interest payments to date.
+The accrued interest added to outstanding principal is reflected in the condensed balance sheets as current portion of convertible notes and current portion of term notes.

-Deerfield is obligated to provide three additional tranches upon the Company's request and after the satisfaction of specified conditions, including the FDA's acceptance of a New Drug Application for the Company's product candidate, KP201/APAP, which consists of KP201, the Company's new molecular entity prodrug of hydrocodone, formulated in combination with acetaminophen ("APAP"), and, for the final two tranches, the subsequent approval for commercial sale thereof.
+Deerfield is obligated to provide three additional tranches upon the Company's request and after the satisfaction of specified conditions, including the FDA's acceptance of an NDA for KP201/APAP, and, for the final two tranches, the subsequent approval for commercial sale thereof.

-As of June 30, 2015, borrowings available to the Company under the Deerfield Facility Agreement were \$35 million.
+As of September 30, 2015, borrowings available to the Company under the Deerfield Facility Agreement were \$35 million.
 Under the terms of the Deerfield Facility Agreement, future tranches to the Company are as follows:

-- The second tranche consists of a \$10.0 million term loan that bears interest at 9.75% and a warrant to purchase 1,282,052 shares of the Company's common stock at an exercise price of \$5.85. - The third and fourth tranches each consist of a \$12.5 million term loan that bears interest at 9.75% and a warrant exercisable for the number of shares equal to 60% of the principal amount of such disbursement divided by 115% of the volume weighted average sales price of the Company's common stock for the 20 consecutive trading days immediately prior to the date of such disbursement with an exercise price per share equal to such weighted average sales price.
+- The second tranche consists of a \$10.0 million term loan that bears interest at 9.75% and a warrant to purchase 1,282,052 shares of the Company's common stock at an exercise price of \$5.85 per share. - · The third and fourth tranches each consist of a \$12.5 million term loan that bears interest at 9.75% and a warrant exercisable for the number of shares equal to 60% of the principal amount of such disbursement divided by 115% of the volume weighted average sales price of the Company's common stock for the 20 consecutive trading days immediately prior to the date of such disbursement with an exercise price per share equal to such weighted average sales price.